Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Parcel features a edge-definition-free scheme for node connections.

 Inputs have name and source.
 Values are feed automatically to attribute with the same name.
-Source can be used to refer to document/graph environment variables, or other nodes.
+Source can be used to refer to graph variables, or other nodes.
 Sources can fetch data DIRECTLY from attributes - it's just if an output node with same name was defined, then it has a different visual appearance.
 Any inputs automatically becomes an attribute (if it's not already defined).
 Outputs have name ~~and source~~ (might be enough just having a name).
 Values are fetched automatically from sources with the same name.
 Outputs just provide named definitions, but not actual connections.
 In fact, outputs are not even necessary for other nodes to connect and fetch data from a given node - it's mostly for visual purpose.
 The assumption here is that the same output may be used multiple times, yet the same input can have only one source connection.

 Attribute values are string representations ALWAYS and should follow the following syntax guides:

 * Plain, literal values start with `:`, e.g. `:15`, `:This is a string`
-* Environment variables or graph variable reading uses `$`, e.g. `$graphVariable`
+* Graph variables reading uses `$`, e.g. `$graphVariable`
 * Node reference uses `@`: `@node.attribute`

+Attribute accessor is a descriptor that can reference either (in terms of underlying construct) parameters or return values, or (in terms of PVM) node attributes or payloads.
+It's entirely string based.
+If an accessor contains an object (rather than string-serialized primitive), it will be passing the reference address of that object, then get dereferenced at the time of invocation.

 ## File Structure